ZeroDayArcade/cracking-wpa-with-handshake/README.md

 # Cracking WPA/WPA2 WiFi Passwords from a Captured Handshake
 A python script for cracking WPA/WPA2 PSK passwords with a captured handshake.
-For cracking passwords from a captured PMKID, see our other repo here: <a href="https://github.com/ZeroDayArcade/wpa-password-cracking-with-pmkid">WPA/WPA2 Password Cracking in Python - PMKID</a>

-For capturing a handshake, see our <a href="https://github.com/ZeroDayArcade/capture-handshake-wpa-wifi-hacking">WPA/WPA2 Handshake Capture script</a>.
+For capturing a handshake, see the other repo: <a href="https://github.com/ZeroDayArcade/capture-handshake-wpa-wifi-hacking">Capturing a 4-Way Handshake from WPA/WPA2 WiFi Networks with a Python Script</a>.

 This script can crack WiFi passwords for WPA and WPA2 networks when supplied with information contained within captured packets from a 4-way handshake.
 In other words when supplied with:
 1. MIC